Healthy Homes Assessment Pandora

 Draught Stopping Pandora

-If you can feel external air flowing in or the sound of a clear draught emanating from a gap or hole and you can feel it, it’s likely to be a gap or hole which requirements sealing in some way.
-Large cracks and gaps should be fixed permanently.
-Cracks that are greater than 3mm and let air into or out into your house need to be sealed.
-In the case of an open fireplace isn’t being used, it can create draughts.
-This must be sealed from.
-Property managers and landlords are responsible for making sure such draughts are eliminated in the maximum extent imaginable.
+If you can feel external air flowing in or an unobstructed draught coming from a hole or gap, then it is most likely a gap or crack that requirements sealing in somehow.
+Cracks or gaps with large gaps must be permanently stopped.
+Any gaps greater than 3mm that allow air in or out within your house need to be sealed.
+In the case of an open fireplace is not in use, it could cause draughts, and must be sealed off.
+Landlords and property managers are responsible for making sure such draughts are eliminated whenever imaginable.

-You don’t need to block off gaps or holes which are part of the building.
-For example, tiny gaps around windows and doors could be necessary to allow for the movement of the building when the house gets warmer and cooler, so that they can still be closed and opened rather instead of being stuck.
-We will check the windows and doors in an Healthy Homes assessment of your rental property.
+There is no need to block gaps or holes in the building.
+For example, tiny gaps around doors and windows could be necessary to allow for the movement of the structure as the home heats and cools, so that they can still be closed and opened rather instead of being stuck.
+We will test the windows and doors in an Healthy Homes assessment of your rental property.

 draught stopping building inspections